 Businesses accredited through the Quality Tourism Framework automatically meet the required tourism business standards and only need to be assessed for the EcoStar standards.

-To be assessed simply contact an Industry Advisor at Tourism Council WA on (08) 9416 0700 or at email@example.com who will assist you through the EcoStar Accreditation.
+To be assessed contact Tourism Council WA on (08) 9416 0700 or via email, and an Industry Advisor will contact you to assist you through the EcoStar Accreditation.

 Under the new Nature-Based Tourism reforms all commercial Nature-Based Tourism Operators in WA are now required to obtain Tourism Accreditation to access Department of Parks & Wildlife (DPaW) managed lands and waters.